Berkeley-CS61B/website-sp24/projects/proj3/index.md

 released: true
 ---

-{: .warning}
-Project 3: BYOW is not officially released.
-Until this warning disappears, the information in this spec is subject to change.

 ## [FAQ](faq.md)

 Each assignment will have an FAQ linked at the top.
 You can also access it by adding "/faq" to the end of the URL.
 The